-- o Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of school safeguarding policies - o Receive help from a trusted adult. - Learn how to keep themselves safe including online.
+- Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, neglect or exploitation knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - o Contribute to the development of school safeguarding policies - o Receive help from a trusted adult. - Learn how to keep themselves safe including online.